-Most people just do not understand that electric motors must spin near peak efficiency RPM to get full horse power (see the label on the motor) and that you need a very large gear reduction to allow the motor to spin that fast and still keep the vehicle down to a legal speed.
+If it is true that electric motors must spin near peak efficiency RPM to get full horse power and that you need a very large gear reduction to allow the motor to spin that fast and still keep the vehicle down to a legal speed.
 Then most e bikes are illegal.
 But no one seems to care unless you ask the police department.

-All power assist e-bikes are geared too high for steep hills and full cargo weight!
+All power assist e-bikes are geared too high for steep hills and full cargo weight around 500lbs!

-Everyone knows that hill climbing works best in a low gear, yet people still use momentum ( and not enough of it) which puts more strain on the motor and batteries so that they do not last long.
+Everyone knows that hill climbing works best in a low gear, yet people still use momentum (and not enough of it) which puts more strain on the motor and batteries and the controller, so that they do not last long.

-If you need to slow down you will not get the full HP of the motor, ie: a 6 to 1 reduction ratio with a 12" wheel and a 3000rpm motor at 24volts will probably give you only1/4 hp at 19mph.
+If you need to slow down you will not get the full HP of the motor unless your not climbing a hill with too much weight.

 Series wound motors have a peak efficiency rpm, when powered past that rpm the efficiency goes down sharply and they start stressing out ["A brushed series wound motor becomes extremely hot with as little as 10% over gearing"].
 With a single gear configuration it is easy to know what the motor’s RPM is by the speed, if you know what that peak efficiency speed is.
 It would be better to use a tachometer if you can get one.
 Actually an ammeter with a volt meter is even more important.